 Does your dental office perform emergency tooth extractions?

 Yes we do.
-Whether its a front tooth, or an infected wisdom tooth, our team will handle any tooth removal needs that you may have.
+Whether its a front tooth, or an infected molar, our team will handle any tooth removal needs that you may have.
 We will also go over replacement options in case you are interested after we relieve your discomfort.

 Does your dental office perform emergency root canals?

 Yes we do.
 Whether its a molar or an anterior tooth, we perform all our endodontics under one roof.
 If you are swollen, Dr. Jasmine may place you on an antibiotics to get your swelling under control before any treatment is performed.